 Alternatively, stay closer to the beaches and nature anywhere near the road between Playa Cocles and Manzanillo.
 All the to-do’s and restaurants are spread out, so you can’t really go wrong as long as you rent a bicycle.

 Planning on camping in Costa Rica?
 There are quite a few good campsites around.

 - Olguita’s Place

 Getting to Puerto Viejo takes a little longer than most of the other destinations in Costa Rica.
 It’s about 40 minutes from the Panama border and 4.5 hours from San Jose.

-When arriving with a flight at San Jose, it’s about 4.5 hours driving by car to Puerto Viejo.
-It’s good to know that there’s a brand new well-paved road.
+When arriving on a flight to San Jose, it’s about 4.5 hour drive by car to Puerto Viejo.
+It’s good to know that there’s a brand-new well-paved road.
 Plus, during our visit, the roads were widened to four lanes.
 Closer to Puerto Viejo, you’ll find some potholes in the road, and there’s one specific bridge you need to cross very slowly to avoid damage.
 You do not need a 4×4, but a car with some clearance from the ground can be useful to prevent damage.

 By Public Transport/Shuttle Bus

 There’s a bus company named MEPE driving multiple times a day between San Jose and Puerto Viejo de Talamanca.
 The bus takes about 5 to 6 hours.
 You need to make sure the bus goes to Puerto Viejo de Talamanca because there are places with similar names.